Japanese Plum Yew (Cephalotaxus harringtonia) organically grown flower seeds. Floral Encounters.

 Growing Japanese Plum Yew (Cephalotaxus harringtonia) from Seed.

-This is one of the more challenging seeds to grow as it needs stratification and germination can be slow and erratic.
-Some seeds will germinate very quickly when the spring (or warmer period) comes others will not germinate for 18 months requiring a whole year of cold warm cold before they deem to grown.
+Japanese Plum Yews are one of the more challenging seeds to grow and even after stratification germination can be erratic.
+Some seeds will germinate very quickly when the spring (or warmer period) comes others will not germinate for 18 months requiring a whole year of cold, warm, cold before they deem to grown.

 Japanese Plum Yews are very slow growing so keep in the pots until they are large enough to plant out.
 This can take a year or more and may be best if they are transplanted to a larger pot and cared for before planting out in years 2-4.
 When ready plant in late spring after all frosts are past.
+Again ensure that seedlings are well protected when first planted.
+Young seedlings have not yet produced large quantities of their protective compounds and are prone to being eaten by deer, elk and lawn mowers.

 Location and Care of Japanese Plum Yew (Cephalotaxus harringtonia).